-Public or private/non-profit school, or camp sponsors can qualify for the Special Milk Program if they have children enrolled who do not have access to other meal programs.
+Public, Private or Non-profit Schools, or camp sponsors can qualify for the Special Milk Program (SMP) if they have children enrolled who do not have access to other meal programs.

 Claim amendments that result in an upward amendment (additional reimbursement) must be received by the state agency within 90 days after the end of the month being amended.
 Downward amendments may be submitted anytime.